-Figure 1.
-Functional diagram of JPL stereo vision software 3 Stereo Vision Performance Extensive tests and validation of the JPL camera calibration and stereo vision technology were performed and described in a detailed report [7].
-Concise summary results and findings are presented in Sections 3 and 4.
+Figure 1. functional diagram of JPL stereo vision software 3 Stereo Vision Performance Extensive tests and validation of the JPL camera calibration and stereo vision technology were performed and described in a detailed report [7].
+A concise summary of the relevant findings is presented in Sections 3 and 4.
 3.1 Correlation window size Correlation window size affects stereo correlation performance.
-Too large or too small a window size yields poor range.
-In general, a densely textured scene, such as rocky terrain, performs better with a smaller window size (e.g., 7×7 or 9×9 pixels), while a sparsely textured scene, such as a sand dune, usually works better with a larger window size (e.g., 15×15 or 29×29 pixels).
-The "foreground fattening" effect, in which a textured foreground tends to be fattened over a less-textured background, is more conspicuous for wider windows [1].
+Too large or too small a window size yields a poor range.
+In general, a densely textured scene, such as a rocky terrain, performs better with a smaller window size (e.g., 7×7 or 9×9 pixels), while a sparsely textured scene, such as a sand dune, usually works better with a larger window size (e.g., 15×15 or 29×29 pixels).
+The "foreground fattening" effect, in which a textured foreground tends to be fattened over a less-textured background, is more conspicuous for wider windows.
 3.2 Pyramidal image down sampling Pyramid reduction downsamples the image by a factor of 2 at each succeeding pyramid level by averaging over 2×2 blocks of pixels.
-Thus, a pyramid level of n corresponds to a size reduction by 2n.
+Thus, a pyramid level of n corresponds to a size reduction by 2^n .
 Each successive pyramid level reduces the computational time for stereo correlation by a factor of 8.
 Lower resolution makes stereo correlation less sensitive to focus and camera calibration errors at the expense of 3D range accuracy and resolution.
 3.3 Vertical misalignment The stereo algorithm performs a one-dimensional search assuming rectified left and right images are well aligned vertically.
 This alignment relies on the accuracy of the camera models.
 To test the effect of vertical misalignment we shifted one image of a pair vertically and measured the percentage of valid disparity pixels.
-Experimental results (Figure 2) show that noticeable degradation of the stereo correlation performance starts at about ± 0.5 pixel vertical misalignment, where the percentage of valid disparity pixels is reduced by 13%, from the maximum of 86% to 75%.
+Experimental results (Figure 2) show that noticeable degradation of the stereo correlation performance starts at about ± 0.5 pixel vertical misalignment, where the percentage of valid disparity pixels is reduced by 13%, from the maximum 86% to 75%.
 At ± 1 pixel vertical misalignment, the percentage is reduced by 50%.
 Pyramid reduction makes correlation less sensitive to vertical misalignment.
 Increasing the pyramid level by 1 reduces the sensitivity by a factor of 2.
-For pyramid level 1 (Figure 2), the percentage of valid disparity pixels starts to degrade sharply beyond ± 1 pixel vertical misalignment.
-Besides the disparity density described above, the disparity error is also an important stereo performance metric.
-Vertical misalignment contributes to the disparity error, and details are presented in Section 4.5.
+For the pyramid level 1 (Figure 2), the percentage of valid disparity pixels starts to degrade rapidly beyond the ± 1 pixel vertical misalignment.
+Vertical misalignment also contributes to stereo disparity error (see Section 3).